Statewide General Waste Discharge Requirements (WDRs) for Wineries

 |San Diego Regional Water Boardfirstname.lastname@example.org|

-July 3, 2020, State Water Board transmitted the draft Winery Order to the public for comment and additionally noticed a July 22 public workshop, and the future proposed adoption of the draft Winery Order.
-The draft Winery Order incorporates feedback from stakeholders on the 2019 administrative draft documents.
+July 3, 2020, the draft Winery Order was transmitted to the public for comment and additionally noticed a July 22, 2020 public workshop, and the future proposed adoption of the draft Winery Order.
+The draft Winery Order incorporates comments from partners on the 2019 administrative draft documents.

 Link to Comment Letter File Share Site